The Best Restaurants in Boston

 Boston has not historically been known for its barbecue, but Top Chef contestant Tiffani Faison made great strides when she opened Sweets Cheeks several years back.
 Based in Fenway, the restaurant is a casual, boisterous place to dine, with ribs, chicken and other smoky mainstays served on metal trays lined with butcher paper.
 Drinks arrive in mason jars.
 Faison’s biscuits, accompanied by honey butter, inspire an almost cult following, but the Texas-style barbecue is the star here.
 Heritage-breed pulled pork, St. Louis pork ribs and chopped brisket can be ordered alone or in combo trays.
 Classic sides, like mac n’ cheese and collard greens, complement the meats.
 Try to save room for the outstanding butterscotch pudding, if you can.

 Located in the Seaport District, Committee is a lively and fun place to enjoy traditional Greek fare, preferably with a few friends.
 Sharing is the name of the game at the Mediterranean restaurant, which sports a modern and stylish design with communal tables and a wraparound bar.
-Start with a trio of dips or the spanakopita spread, a plate of olives and sesame-crusted feta with Greek honey, then dig into spiced ground-beef kebabs, artichoke moussaka, and grilled lamb chops marinated in olive oil.
+A meal may include a trio of dips or the spanakopita spread, a plate of olives and sesame-crusted feta with Greek honey, then spiced ground-beef kebabs, artichoke moussaka, and grilled lamb chops marinated in olive oil.
 The bar has great fun with the cocktail program, creating drinks like the Great Scott!, a concoction of brown-butter washed bourbon, rye, Cynar, vanilla, saline, creole and chocolate bitters.
 There’s also a large selection of Greek wines by the glass and bottle.

 Hot Spot: Guy Fieri’s Tequila Cocina